War Democrat: 1865–1869

-Following Lincoln's 1865 assassination, Johnson became President.
+Following Lincoln's assassination in April 1865, Johnson became president.
 Johnson's Reconstruction policies were lenient compared to those of the Radical Republicans.
-This dispute represented the conflict that many War Democrats faced, in that they supported the Union, but did not wish to severely punish former Confederates or strongly protect the rights of former slaves.
-In the 1868 lead up to the first post-Civil War presidential election, President Johnson was a candidate for the Democratic Party presidential nomination.
-However, he finished second in the 22 ballots cast at the Democratic Convention, and lost the nomination to former New York Governor Horatio Seymour, a former Copperhead.
+This dispute represented the conflict that many War Democrats faced, in that they supported the Union but did not wish to severely punish former Confederates or strongly protect the rights of former slaves.
+In the 1868 lead up to the first post-Civil War presidential election, President Johnson was a candidate for the Democratic Party presidential nomination; however, he finished second in the 22 ballots cast at the Democratic Convention, and lost the nomination to former New York Governor Horatio Seymour, a former Copperhead.
 Lincoln appointed other War Democrats to high civil and military offices.
 Some joined the Republican Party, while others remained Democrats.